 23. 207ouest

 Why it’s good: Concept store 207ouest’s website is a reflection of its sleek, luxury products.
-The color palette is mostly neutral (with a few pops of brilliant color), and it places a huge emphasis on beautiful photography.
+The color palette is mostly neutral (with a few pops of brilliant color), and it places a huge emphasis on stunning photography.
 The products are always center stage, with every page filled with big, high-quality pictures.

 What you can steal: